Hello!

 My Character Turnaround Sheet

-I was tasked with making a turnaround sheet for this lovely character within 10 days (30hrs).
+I was tasked with making a turnaround sheet for this lovely character within 30hrs.
 I wanted to appeal to pre-teens and teens with bright colors and relatable clothes.
-The problem I had to solve, was creating a piece that fit the specifications within the timeframe that could help me get a job/ into college.
+The problem I had to solve was creating a piece that fit the specifications within the timeframe that could help me get a job/ into college.

 Pre-production